rimelq/A-Simulation-Study-of-Bin-Clearing-for-Stacked-Objects-/README.md

 To answer this, five candidate-selection policies are compared on the exact same scenes and paired random seeds:

-- `greedy_ggcnn`, runs the GG-CNN depth grasp network on the real depth image and picks its highest-quality grasp
+- `greedy_ggcnn`: runs the GG-CNN depth grasp network on the real depth image and picks its highest-quality grasp
-- `random`, picks a visible object uniformly at random
+- `random`: picks a visible object uniformly at random
-- `topdown`, picks the object whose center sits highest
+- `topdown`: picks the object whose top sits highest
-- `heuristic_augmented`, a staged hand-written rule
+- `heuristic_augmented`: a staged hand-written rule
-- `rl`, a MaskablePPO agent trained on cluttered n=20 scenes
+- `rl`: a MaskablePPO agent trained on cluttered n=20 scenes

 Only the first policy runs on real perception.
 The other four are fed by a perfect-perception oracle that returns one clean candidate per visible object,